I love roads..

 Prof Kandhal instantly replied to my email, sent a colleague over to Shimla to give us a "Cold Patch Road Repair 101"

-We have done several patches of road around our neighbourhood and are positioned to repairing roads during every weather condition to be able to demonstrate that the window for road repair is all year.
+We rebuilt and patched our service road in Summer Hill Shimla and are positioned to repairing roads during every weather condition to be able to demonstrate that the window for road repair is all year.